Open-ended sales questions that your reps can use to get the prospects talking

 Sales reps can try these open-ended questions if they do not get enough information on a specific topic from the prospects.These questions help the reps to get clarity in their thoughts and direct the sales conversation in a positive direction.

-Your reps need to ask the right questions at the right time in order to take a new prospect from new leads to paying customers.
-Here are a few questions that will help your reps “seal the deal” and earn the commission bonus they’ve been eyeing:
+Your reps need to ask the right questions at the right time in order to take the prospects from new leads to paying customers.
+Below are a few questions that will help your reps to close the deals and earn the commission bonus that they’ve been eyeing:

 Questions to ask after closing

-A closed deal is really just the beginning of your company’s relationship with a new customer.
-That’s why it’s important for your reps to ask engaging sales questions after closing to ensure customers are enjoying their experience and want to continue doing business with you.
+Once a deal is closed, it actually marks the beginning of your company’s relationship with a new customer.
+That’s why it’s important for your reps to ask engaging sales questions after closing the deal in order to ensure that the customers are enjoying their experience and want to continue doing business with you.

 Learn how to implement a buyer-first selling mindset across the board of your sales team